jeffgreenca/magical-creature-card-game/raw.md

 6. **Enhanced Role-Playing Elements:** Deepen the role-playing aspect by allowing players to develop their characters' stories, abilities, and relationships as the game progresses.

 7. **Portable Set-Up:** Since there's no board, the game can be designed for easy setup and play anywhere, emphasizing compact, travel-friendly components.

+---

+# Game Components

+- **Resource Cards**: Players collect these to trade for advantages or meet specific Event Card requirements.
+- **Treasure Cards**: Each card has a point value and may offer special benefits, either ongoing or consumable upon use.
+- **Event Cards**: Trigger various scenarios; some require a dice roll to determine the outcome.
+- **Adventure Gems**: Serve as a secondary scoring method and currency for strategic exchanges.
+- **2D6 (Two Six-Sided Dice)**: Used for determining outcomes of Event Cards and other in-game mechanics.

+## Resource Cards

+Categories include **Feather, Shell, Leaf,** and **Starlight**, designed to be collected and traded.
+Players aim to gather sets of these resources to exchange for Treasure Cards, Adventure Gems, or other strategic benefits.

+## Treasure Cards

+Treasure Cards are central to scoring and offer unique advantages.
+The special benefits can range from allowing an additional dice roll, protecting resources from being stolen, to directly altering Event Card outcomes.
+The benefits encourage strategic use and timing.

+## Event Cards

+Event Cards introduce random events and challenges.
+Outcomes can depend on dice rolls, with a table of possibilities featured on each card.
+Events may award or cost players Resource Cards, Treasure Cards, and Adventure Gems, or require players to make decisions that can affect multiple aspects of the game.

+## Adventure Gems

+Adventure Gems are earned through successful completion of Event Card challenges, trading in Resource Card sets, or by fulfilling certain conditions with Treasure Cards.
+Gems can be used to purchase additional resources, influence Event outcomes, or contribute to a player's victory points.

+# Player Agency

+- **Resource Management and Trading**: Players must decide which Resource Cards to collect, keep, or trade, balancing immediate needs against future potential gains.
+- **Event-Related Decisions**: Choices on Event Cards can include whether to engage with a potentially risky event for a chance at greater reward or to take a safer path with lesser benefits.
+- **Use of Special Benefits from Treasure Cards**: Strategic decisions about when to use the special benefits of Treasure Cards for maximum advantage, including whether to save, use, or trade these cards based on ongoing game circumstances.

+This framework sets the stage for a dynamic game that blends strategy with the excitement of chance, encouraging players to adapt their tactics based on the evolving game state and interactions with other players.